eyedeekay/Whonix-I2P/Readme.md

 **Install I2P, its dependencies and (optional) iceweasel:**

-`sudo apt-get install i2p i2p-keyring iceweasel`
+`sudo apt-get -t buster install i2p i2p-keyring iceweasel`

 **Configure I2P as a service that automatically runs when your system boots, set the amount of Ram to your needs and leave the User as i2psvc**